If you are looking for a function that only exists inside a single flow, visit the transition functions page.

 -

-How to start a function: Discover the role of the
+How to start a function:

 start_function

-Understanding return values: Explore how to use string and dictionary return values to dynamically guide the assistant’s behavior.
+in initializing conversation context and preparing data before user interactions. - Understanding return values: Explore how to use string and dictionary return values to dynamically guide the agent’s behavior.

 -